netblue30/fdns/README.md

 <h2>Development release 0.9.73:</h2>

-In order to keep the size of git repository in check, the blocklist filters files were split into a git submodule at https://github.com/netblue30/fdns-blocklists in order to keeep
+In order to keep the size of git repository in check, the blocklist filters files were split into a git submodule at https://github.com/netblue30/fdns-blocklists.

-When you clone the project please run `````git clone --recursive ssh://git@github.com/netblue30/fdns`````
+When you clone the project please run `````git clone --recursive https://github.com/netblue30/fdns`````

 <div style="height:20px;">&nbsp;</div>